|Lesson 3|| DTD defined|

 - The DTD for the previous example would be written like this.
 This code represents the element type declaration for the element named greeting.

 When the vocabulary and structure of potential XML documents for a given purpose are considered together, you can talk about the type of the documents:

 the 1) elements and 2) attributes in these documents, and how they interrelate are designed to cover a particular subject of interest.
 Generally speaking, this is not any more than using a specific XML language, for example Mathematical Markup Language (MathML) or X3D (for 3D graphics).

-But for validation purposes, the nature of an XML language can be much more specific, and Document Type Defi nitions (DTDs) are a way to describe fairly precisely the shape
+But for validation purposes, the nature of an XML language can be much more specific, and Document Type Defi nitions (DTDs) are a way to describe fairly precisely the shape of the language.

 This idea has parallels in human language.
 For example, if you want to read or write in English or German, you must have some understanding of the grammar of the language in question.